PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:14:54
+Last updated: 2024-04-02 19:15:28
-Random Quote: You teach best what you most need to learn. - Richard Bach
+Random Quote: It is impossible to love and to be wise. - Francis Bacon